joelwking/prezo/README.md

 ### Environment Variables

+We use a number of environment variables to specify credentials and other configuration options.

+These can be specified on the  `docker run` command by using `--env-file .env/run.env`

 #### Upload

 To upload files, program `upload.py` uses these environment variables to learn the bucket name, secret and access key, and the filename of the input file.